naveeenkr/MovieNotify/README.md

 Enter movie page link from in.bookmyshow.com into url and theater name in theater and proceed.
 Enter your crediantials for mail.

-Here is an example of Avengers: endgame at Prasads large screen.
+Here is an example of Avengers: Endgame at Prasads large screen.